rsnemmen/BCES/README.md

 The `wlsp` method performs bootstrapping in parallel, if you need that.

+Note that WLS is equivalent to the standard chi-squared fitting (`scipy.optimize.curve_fit`) when intrinsic scatter is zero.

 ### When to use BCES or WLS?

 Both methods return unbiased estimates of the slope and intercept, but they suit different statistical situations: